wp-plugins/philantro/readme.txt

 = How To Show The Donation Form =
-When writting a post or page, on your text editor there is a Philantro button - Simple as that.
+In your text editor there is a Philantro button that allows you to place and customize the text and color of your donation button with ease.

 = Donate Button Shortcode =